Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Discussion

 To understand how a sudden visibility shock like Epstein's death reshaped participation and discourse in a conspiracy community, we have analyzed all posts and comments in \texttt{r/conspiracy} throughout 2019 and constructed four newcomer cohorts based on when and where users first engaged with Epstein-related content.

 We have measured toxicity over time and applied an Interrupted Time Series model to quantify changes among core users around Epstein's death; this analysis revealed a sharp and sustained drop in toxicity immediately following the visibility spike.
 We have examined thematic dynamics using Empath lexical categories and found shifts toward crime- and violence-related language, alongside declines in government and religion framing.
-We have modeled newcomer retention through Kaplan-Meier survival curves and observed that users drawn by homepage exposure churn faster and more uniformly than those joining organically during the arrest period.
+We have modeled newcomer retention through Kaplan-Meier survival curves and observed that users who activate during homepage exposure churn faster and more uniformly than those joining organically during the arrest period.
 Finally, we have evaluated linguistic integration using Sentence-BERT embeddings and bigram cross-entropy, showing that organic arrest-period newcomers converge most closely with core discourse, while post-death cohorts remain semantically distant throughout the study window.

-Our findings reveal several insights into how the algorithmic visibility event of being featured on Reddit's homepage reshaped \texttt{r/conspiracy}.
+Our findings reveal several insights into how the mainstream visibility event of being featured on Reddit's homepage reshaped \texttt{r/conspiracy}.
 First, the toxicity analysis shows that core users reduced offensive language immediately after the spike and maintained lower toxicity levels without a clear rebound.
-This suggests that established members adjust their style when the community becomes more publicly exposed---whether through self-moderation, moderation enforcement, language mirroring, or social pressure from a broader audience.
+This suggests that established members could have adjusted their style when the community becomes more publicly exposed---whether through self-moderation, moderation enforcement, language mirroring, or social pressure from a broader audience.

 Second, the retention and IBS results indicate that discovery context functions as a compositional filter.
-Homepage visibility generates large influxes of short-lived participants who behave in a relatively uniform way, whereas organic discovery during the arrest period brought in fewer but more varied users, including those who remain active long-term.
-Combined with semantic distance findings, this result implies that the visibility spike expands the audience but not the pool of deeply integrated community members.
+Homepage visibility is associated with large influxes of short-lived participants who behave in a relatively uniform way, whereas organic discovery during the arrest period brought in fewer but more varied users, including those who remain active long-term.
+Combined with semantic distance findings, this result suggests that the visibility spike expands the audience but not the pool of deeply integrated community members.